Tremilia/rateyourmusic/README.md

 5. Connect to your VPN.

 6. Open a private browsing session of your browser.
+In the private browsing session, visit rateyourmusic.com so that site cookies populate in the browsing session.

-7. Open the developer tools of the browser tab before proceeding (typically by pressing F12).
+7. Open the developer tools of the private browser tab before proceeding (typically by pressing F12).

 8. Navigate to a main link for a rateyourmusic top chart.
 An example main link to a top chart is given in the RUN script of this repository, commented out to start with.
 Either un-comment the main link in the RUN script now and use it for the remaining steps, or replace it with the other main link of your choosing.

-9. If your VPN server is already blocked by RYM, try connecting to a couple different servers on your VPN network until you find one that isn't blocked.
+9. If your VPN server is already blocked by RYM, then close the private browsing tab, disconnect from your VPN, and start again from step 5. with a different server on your VPN network.
+Try connecting to a few different servers on your VPN network until you find one that isn't blocked.

 10. Now that you have loaded a main page of a top chart, navigate to the network monitor of the open developer tools in your browser tab.
 It should have recorded all the http requests of the browsing session (if not, refresh the page).
 Hover your mouse on the "Name" of the first http request.
 A tooltip should appear with a url.
 The url should match the main link you chose for the top chart.

-11. Right click on the first http request and clcik Copy > Copy as cURL (bash)
+11. Right click on the first http request and click Copy > Copy as cURL (bash)

 12. Visit https://curlconverter.com/